th3or14/opencv-with-ffmpeg-on-qt-for-android/README.md

 Download and unpack Android NDK https://developer.android.com/ndk/downloads.

 You also have to add the Android NDK and SDK paths in Qt Creator at **Tools > Options > Devices > Android**.
 If Qt Creator doesn't accept your SDK then try to download SDK tools using the link from `sdk_tools_url` from here https://github.com/qt-creator/qt-creator/blob/master/share/qtcreator/android/sdk_definitions.json and unpack into your SDK.
-After that click **Update Installed** inside **SDK Manager** tab to accept licenses.
+After everything is green click **Update Installed** inside **SDK Manager** tab to accept licenses.

 Create environment variables `OPENCV_SRC_DIR`, `FFMPEG_SRC_DIR`.
 Consider them to be the paths to future directories `opencv` and `FFmpeg` in a directory where you are going to execute the build scripts, e.g., directly in this repository.
 In order to register environment variables in my system I put these lines